qwestduck/rapidfire-string-reversal/README.md

 ## Concessions

 Since python has immutable strings, I consider temporarily storing a string in a mutable structure, performing manipulations, and then converting back to a string to not violate the "in-place" constraint as long as multiple list structures are not used to violate the spirit of the constraint.

+The handling of whitespace is ambiguous.
+Since a word is defined as characters seperated by spaces and presumably characters exclude spaces, I do not manipulate spaces doing word manipulation.
+That is, there will always be the same number of spaces between the second and third words regardless of the manipulation performed on a word.
+For string (not word) manipulation, the spaces will be manipulated along with the rest of the string.